k3jph/k3jph.github.io/honors/maltese-coat-arms.md

 alt="Heraldic flag adapted from the arms"  %}

 {% include figure.html image="jhoward-maltese-banner.svg" width="5"
-cap="Heraldic banner for adapted from the arms" alt="Heraldic banner for adapted from the arms" %}
+cap="Heraldic banner adapted from the arms" alt="Heraldic banner adapted from the arms" %}

 ## Heraldic Badges